 - Quotas: Of course, when you’re the one in charge of limits, things get a lot easier on this part.
 They are less restrictive here, mainly because the serverless architecture I’m using entails a virtually null cost as long as usage stays at the level I’m predicting.

 If a picture is worth a thousand words, a trial is probably ten times more… Why don’t you take the tester for a spin yourself?
-Or use it for real needs, for that matter: that’s why it’s here for!
+Or use it for real needs, for that matter: that’s what it’s here for!

 It happens (very) often for a few locations because of the way the tests are run at this time.
 Those locations still stay in the pool because the nature of the tool means that their results are still good to take, even if they’re sporadic: here, I’m looking for comprehensiveness more than reliability of individual locations.
 It’s also a trade-off I’m willing to make for now, in exchange for the tool costing virtually nothing to run.
 This indeed happened between the two screenshots above, as Toronto left and Madrid appeared. ↩︎